jainmansi/AnalyzingAirbnbData-Python/README.md

 ![property_info_3](results/Analysis4_2.png)

-## Analysis 5 -- Airbnb's listings performance over time
+## Analysis 5 -- Airbnb's listings performance over price

-In this analysis, I will be analyzing the performace of listing over time.
-I'll also be analyzing the occupancy trends against the pricing of that listing.
+As the price of the listings increases, lesser number of people take out time to review them on airbnb.

 ![listings_oerformance_1](results/Analysis5_1.png)

+Also, as more and more hosts are joining Airbnb, the price per bedroom is increasing over time.

 ![listings_oerformance_2](results/Analysis5_2.png)